 The festival holds premium events that offer guests the chance to explore even more fabulous cuisine.
 Can you tell your Asiago from your Roquefort?
 Fromage lovers will enjoy the Wine and Cheese Pairing Seminars, held on select Saturdays.
 The annual Party for the Senses, held on select dates in October, is a grand tasting event featuring bites from chefs of the Disney Parks.

-On every evening of the festival, a classic American band from the last 40 years takes the stage at the America Gardens Theater at 5:30 p.m., 6:45 p.m. and 8 p.m.
+On every evening of the festival, a classic American band or artist takes the stage at the America Gardens Theater at 5:30 p.m., 6:45 p.m. and 8 p.m.
 The concerts are free and the perfect place to kick back and let loose!
-Listed below are the dates and performers for the 2017 slate, with first-time Epcot Food and Wine Festival performers noted.
+Listed below are the dates and performers for the 2018 slate, with first-time Epcot Food and Wine Festival performers noted.

 We've never felt the need to stake out spots too early for these concerts, and typically recommend getting there 20-30 minutes ahead of time and attending the earliest show.